 United Way of Columbia and Montour County's mission is to increase the organized capacity of people to care for another

 Our focus is on education, income and health—the building blocks for a good quality of life and a strong community.

 For almost 60 years our volunteers have been:

 - Identifying human service needs of Columbia and Montour Counties

 - Forming new collaborations and finding new solutions to community issues

 - Developing community resources

-- Allocating financial resources to quality programs and agencies
+- Allocating financial resources to local, quality programs and agencies

 Diversity & Inclusion